sebivenlo/esd-2024-jit-compiler/documents/README.md

 In conclusion, a JIT compiler is a critical component of a programming language's runtime environment that dynamically translates and optimizes code just before execution.
 It offers performance improvements, adaptability, reduced memory footprint, and faster start-up times.
 JIT compilation finds extensive use in virtual machines, dynamic languages, and gaming and graphics programming.

+#### what is next for JIT compiler?

+Just-In-Time (JIT) Compilation is an evolving field in software development and runtime optimization.
+As technology advances and programming languages evolve, several future trends in JIT Compilation are emerging.

+- Improved Code Performance: Future JIT compilers will continue to introduce advanced optimization techniques, resulting in even faster code execution.
+These optimizations may include enhanced loop unrolling, better inlining strategies, and smarter dead code elimination.

+- Machine Learning-Driven Optimizations: Machine learning and artificial intelligence are increasingly being used to identify performance bottlenecks in code.
+JIT compilers may leverage these technologies to make data-driven decisions about code optimization.

 ###### references